cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

    By default Cylc runs :term:`jobs <job>` on the machine where the suite is running.
-We can tell Cylc to run jobs on other machines by setting the ``platform`` setting: If, for example you want to run a task job on a platform called ``powerful_computer`` you would write:
+We can tell Cylc to run jobs on other machines by setting the :term:`platform` setting: If, for example you want to run a task job on a platform called ``powerful_computer`` you would write:

 .. code-block:: cylc